 The first stage.
 Add three RSI windows of different periods with identical levels to the working space.
 For instance, use the periods of 7, 14 and 21 and the levels 20 and 80.
 Our main task is to evaluate which period better correlates with the chart and provides better signals.
-Apart from the typical visual analysis, I highly recommend that you to pay attention to the divergence and the breakout of the levels.
+Apart from the typical visual analysis, I highly recommend that you pay attention to the divergence and the breakout of the levels.

 You can mark possible points for opening positions with the vertical levels.

 The second stage.
 Delete the excessive RSI windows and leave the one that performed the best during the test.
-Let’s imagine that/.,mn we have picked the period of 14.
+Let’s imagine that/.,mn, we have picked a period of 14.
 We should add one or two oscillators’ windows of the same period but of different levels.
 For instance, we were testing the levels 20 and 80 on the previous stage and now we are going to test the levels 30 and 70, and 25 and 65.
 Run the test once again and determine the levels that performed the best as the support and resistance levels.

 The third stage.
 Delete the excessive windows and, finally, we get the period and levels as the result of the test.
 Now all we have to do is to test the strategy in the MetaTrader tester.
 My course contains a lesson devoted to this topic and if you missed it, I do advise you to go through it.

-I must tell you that I never use it since I don’t really see the point in working with this level.
+I must tell you that I never use it since I don’t see the point in working with this level.
 If the lines 30 and 70 are used to determine the price trend switch within the short time range, the level 50 can be used in at least two different ways:

 - As the support and resistance level.